FrontendMasters/bootcamp/lessons/layout.md

 margin-left: 2rem;
 ```

-You can use one, two, three and four values within a shorthand declaration.
-For example, the rule below will apply padding to all sides of a box:
+A shorthand declaration typically contains 1-4 values.
+For example, the rule below will apply 5em of padding to all sides of a box:

 ```html
 <style>